 where no metering data is available for the delivery point for the previous day, then AEMO must adopt a consumption figure of zero.

-Total of daily withdrawals
+Total of Daily Withdrawals

-By 11.00 am on gas day + 1, the AEMO must determine, for each User in a network section, the total quantity of gas withdrawn for that gas day from all interval metered delivery points for which the User is responsible.
+By 11.00 am on gas day + 1, the AEMO must determine, for each User in a network section, the total quantity of gas withdrawn for that gas day from all daily metered delivery points for which the User is responsible.

-Apportionment factor for basic meters
+Apportionment Factor for Non-daily Metered Delivery Points

-By 11.00 am on gas day +1, AEMO must calculate an apportionment factor for each active basic metered delivery point within the network section, as included in the AEMO metering register, for the gas day in accordance with the following formula:
+By 11.00 am on gas day +1, AEMO must calculate an apportionment factor for each active non-daily metered delivery point within the network section, as included in the AEMO metering register, for the gas day in accordance with the following formula:

 AF = T / SNSL